metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Required:

-- `claim_name` (String) ClaimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.
+- `claim_name` (String) claimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims

 Optional:

-- `read_only` (Boolean) Will force the ReadOnly setting in VolumeMounts.
+- `read_only` (Boolean) readOnly Will force the ReadOnly setting in VolumeMounts.
 Default false.